alehee/androidDatabaseTester/README.md

 **Program is in early development!**

 ## Description
-*androidDatabaseTester* is a MySQL and ODBC databases tester for Android written in Xamarin Forms.
+*androidDatabaseTester* is a MySQL and similar databases tester for Android written in Xamarin Forms.
 Test if your database is available from your android device and send SELECT queries to check table data.

 ## Used technology
 Technology I used for this project: